dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls/how-to-add-an-event-handler.md

 ## How to use multiple events with the same handler

-With the Visual Studio Visual Designer's **Properties** toolbox, you can select the same handler already in use by a different event.
+With the Visual Studio Visual Designer's **Properties** pane, you can select the same handler already in use by a different event.
 Follow the directions in the [Set the handler](#set-the-handler) section to select an existing handler instead of creating a new one.

 In C#, the handler is attached to a control's event in the form's designer code, which changed through the Visual Designer.
 For more information about C# events, see [Events (C#)](/dotnet/csharp/programming-guide/events/)

+### Visual Basic

 In Visual Basic, the handler is attached to a control's event in the form's code-behind file, where the event handler code is declared.
 Multiple `Handles` keywords can be added to the event handler code to use it with multiple events.
 The Visual Designer will generate the `Handles` keyword for you and add it to the event handler.
 However, you can easily do this yourself to any control's event and event handler, as long as the signature of the handler method matches the event.
 For more information about Visual Basic events, see [Events (Visual Basic)](/dotnet/visual-basic/programming-guide/language-features/events/)

-The following code is for Visual Basic.
-If you're viewing this article in C# language mode, you may not see the code below.
 This code demonstrates how the same method can be used as a handler for two different [`Button.Click`](xref:System.Windows.Forms.Control.Click) events:

 :::code language="vb" source="snippets/how-to-add-an-event-handler/vb/Form2.vb" id="MultipleHandlers":::